ChinSekYi/OpenAYEye/README.md

 <br>

-## Data sources and any necessary data preparation steps
+## Data sources and data preparation steps
 - For data sources, refer to the Wiki [3.
 Overall Data Understanding Database Schema](https://github.com/ChinSekYi/OpenAYEye/wiki/3.-Overall-Data-Understanding-Database-Schema).

 - For data preparation steps, refer to the wiki for relevant models such as RFM, Customer Behaviour EDA, Recommendation System and ROI model.